Carlosdvp/BE-blockchain-app/Readme.md

 --------------------------------------------------------------------------------------------------------------------------

-# Progress Report and Remaining Tasks -- latest
+# Progress Report and Remaining Tasks -- prev

 We have successfully completed several major milestones in our implementation of the off-chain NFT marketplace system.
 The most significant achievement has been developing and deploying a secure, gas-efficient smart contract that enables single-transaction trading between ERC721 and ERC20 tokens using off-chain signatures.